Republicans set to oust Rep. Omar from Foreign Affairs panel

 Associated Press

-A procedural vote set for Wednesday would gauge Republican support for the move against the Muslim lawmaker, who has apologized for comments that she has said she came to understand were viewed as antisemitic.
+A procedural vote Wednesday showed unified Republican support for moving against Omar, who has apologized for comments that she has said she came to understand were viewed as antisemitic.
+It was approved on party lines, with all Democrats opposed.
 A final vote was expected Thursday.

 House Speaker Kevin McCarthy has been eager to flex Republican power to remove the Minnesota Democrat after he blocked Rep. Adam Schiff and Rep. Eric Swalwell, both California Democrats, from rejoining the House Intelligence Committee once the GOP took control of the chamber in January.
-Unlike most committees, appointments to the Intelligence Committee are the prerogative of the speaker.
+While appointments to the Intelligence panel are the prerogative of the speaker, the action on Omar would require a House vote.

 “This is about vengeance.
 This is about spite.
 This is about politics,” said Rep. James McGovern of Massachusetts, the top Democrat on the House Rules Committee, as Republicans called a hurried meeting late Tuesday to consider the move against Omar.